 Latency reduction related to the reporting and request of the measurement (e.g., via RRC signaling, MAC-CE and/or physical layer procedure, and/or priority rules)

 Latency reduction related to measurements

+Latency reduction related to the reporting and request of positioning assistance data (e.g., via location scheduling in advance of the time of when the location is needed)

+Latency reduction related to storing UE capability in AMF procedure.

+SA/CT will be involved during WI.

 The following enhancements of signaling & procedures for reducing NR positioning latency can be studied and specified, if needed